Quito in 5 Days

 Flight to Quito

-For the first couple of nights, we are staying in the heart of Quito at the Casa Montero; an old colonial style building with lots of charm, if a little tired.
+For the first couple of nights, we are staying in the heart of Quito at the Hotel Casa Montero; an old colonial style building with lots of charm.
+The hotel itself is nice.
 However, the surrounding area is a bit rough.
 It’s on the edge of Plaza de Santo Domingo.
 The area in general and the hotel steps in particular appear to be a meeting place for winos.
 On the plus side, it is very centrally located and therefore convenient for sightseeing.
-In addition, the hotel restaurant has a great view across the city to El Panecillo.
+In addition, the hotel restaurant has a great view across the city to El Panecillo (which I’ve managed to obliterate in this photo).

 Quito Day 1

-Today, we’re going sightseeing on foot in Quito – primarily churches as most other tourist attractions are shut on Mondays.
+Today, we’re going sightseeing on foot in Quito – primarily churches because most other tourist attractions are shut on Mondays.

 Basílica del Voto Nacional

 After breakfast, we set off for the enormous Basílica del Voto Nacional.
 This 19th century church is, in fact the largest in Quito.
-Construction took place between 1892 and 1909, although technically the building remains unfinished because legend says that when the Basílica is completed, the world will end.
+Construction took place between 1892 and 1909, although technically, the building remains unfinished.
+This is because legend says that when the Basílica is completed, the world will end.
 The exterior is carved with animals such as turtles and iguanas and the interior has some stunning stained glass windows.

 Basilica del Voto Nacional